ColinHammarberg/milestoneprojectnumber3/README.md

 * The project uses CSS to design all pages.
 I have put a lot of energy on the design and still am.
 I prefer to use external CSS, instead of internal CSS to achive a "better" code.

 ### JavaScript
 * The project uses Javascript.
-I have had minor difficulties with Javascript, but I think that so far it have turned our pretty well.

 ### jQuery
 * The project uses jQuery.
-I have added quite a lot of jQuery (but mostly the same code on all pages to receive an even functionality).

 ### PYTHON
 * The project uses Python to build the actual application and its functionalities.